PookMook/posts/cascade.md

 I hope to see an explosion of solutions, all targeting a slightly difference niche use-case.
 May the best/most generic/better weighted trade-off one wins

-For instance Using Parcel Macros / Lightning CSS + dumb CSS generation means you are keeping up with CSS for close to 0 upkeep.
+For instance Using Parcel Macros / Lightning CSS + dumb CSS generation means you are keeping up with CSS for close to near 0 upkeep.

-## Additional notes

-### CSS winter is over
-If you read Adam's blog post, the reasoning to go from semantic => atomic makes perfect sense.
-We are not living in this world anymore.
-A bunch of CSS capabilities showed up in the recent years and reshaped the landscape of CSS solutions.

-@layer API is great, this is what you should ask your design system library to use.
-This prevents the coloration of your CSS tools you can use.

-The cascade is a blessing, it wasn't before the :has selectors, interraction at a distance etc. Overwriting css Variables, easy peasy.
-Dialog and the Popover API fix one of the remaining issues with the cascade

-### Generative UIs
-At some point you are going to have to ships CSS along your components.
-Doing a big fat bundled css may works for a lot of use cases, but how do you deal with extra CSS, you will need/want critical CSS + extra anyway.